CS 87: Aesthetics of Computing, Fall 2026

 READING, VIEWING, AND LISTENING

 Some days, in addition to reading, we will watch movies or videos, or look at some art, or listen to some music.
 In some ways, this is “reading,” too.
-It requires focus, care, and an attempt to experience those things and understand the claims they make.
+It requires focus, care, and an attempt to experience those things and understand the ideas they express.
 I expect you to do your best.
 Part of the fun of this class is comparing how you “read” such things aesthetically to how others do.

 WRITING